U.S. flag

 During the PB10 process, 70+ PB Delegates worked in the following four committees to narrow down over 1,000 submitted PB ideas into 20 final project proposals for the ballot: Community Resources, Environment, Parks & Recreation, and Transportation Streets & Sidewalks.

-If you are interested in volunteering as a PB Delegate, please visit the Volunteer page for more information and the sign up form.
+If you are interested in volunteering as a PB Delegate, visit the Volunteer page for more information and the sign up form.

 The PB11 vote will be held in March.
 Cambridge residents who are at least 12 years old (as well as students in the 6th grade), regardless of citizenship status, are eligible to vote in Participatory Budgeting.
 College/university students whose dorm/apartments are in Cambridge are also eligible to vote.
 Voters will be able to choose up to 5 of the 20 projects on the PB10 ballot.
 They do not need to rank their choices or do any math.